alberand/Blog/content/missing-efi-entry.md

 Keywords: linux, boot, grub, efibootmgr, bios
 Slug: missing-efi-entry
 Author: Andrey Albershtein
-Summary: In dual-booting system or during BIOS update, your EFI entry for booting Linux can disappear.
-To boot back into linux you need to get into UEFI shell
+Summary: Fixing missing EFI entry for Linux
 Lang: en

 In dual-booting system or during BIOS update, your EFI entry for booting Linux can disappear.
 To boot back into linux you need to get into UEFI shell.
 The easiest way is to boot Linux from USB key.
-Or if you have a fancy motherboard it can have it out of the box as one of the boot variants.
+Or if you have a fancy motherboard it can have UEFI shell out of the box as one of the boot options.

 # Create Linux USB key